By LISA EISENHAUER

 "It's just an upbeat song," Garnica said.
 "When you hear it, you can't help but get excited and you want to get up and dance and clap your hands."

-Other hospitals have also put the song decision for their farewell events up to a vote too.
-At PeaceHealth St. Joseph Medical Center in Bellingham, Washington, the popular choice was Journey's enduring smash "Don't Stop Believin'."
+Other hospitals have also put the song decision for their farewell events up to a vote.
+At PeaceHealth St. Joseph Medical Center in Bellingham, Washington, the popular choice was Journey's enduring smash "Don't Stop Believin.'"

-"Gonna fly now" pours from the PA system at Our Lady of the Lake Regional Medical Center in Baton Rouge, Louisiana, when a COVID patient heads home.
+As at Nazareth Hospital, "Gonna Fly Now" pours from the PA system at Our Lady of the Lake Regional Medical Center in Baton Rouge, Louisiana, when a COVID patient heads home.
 A "Code Rocky" is called for the occasion.